 Listen to this week’s podcast to learn more, or keep on reading!

 Why the scale isn’t moving even though you are doing everything right

-Ruling out all of those problems, assuming the situation I mentioned above – you are doing everything right and your weight loss has stalled, the reason might just be – you are impatient.
+Ruling out all of those problems, assuming the situation I mentioned above, the reason might just be – you are impatient.

 Few people ever stop to think about what happens to fat when you “lose” it.
 We think if we burn more calories than we consume I’ll lose weight.
 The end.
 And that’s not wrong, the problem is, you don’t automatically lose weight the second you burn more than you eat.

 I like to compare it to writing a written exam.
 You can study for the exam, know all the course material, write the exam and get every question right, but you aren’t going to get your mark back immediately.
-You know you have done well but you still need to pass your exam in, and then you need to wait until your teacher marks it before you get the result.
+You know you have done well but you still need to pass your exam in.
+Then you need to wait until your teacher marks it before you get the result.

 There are a number of chemical reactions that have to occur in order for that fat to be used and “burnt off”, and they don’t always happen immediately.
 And then there is the added trickery that is our body and it’s self-preservation mode.